 Having a plan for your finances is crucial, and a comprehensive financial plan may include budgeting, saving, investing, paying off debt and creating a roadmap to retirement.
-Working with a financial advisor can be helpful in creating your personal money plan, but DIY types might prefer to use a financial planning software instead.
+Working with a financial advisor can help create your personal money plan, but DIY types might prefer to use financial planning software instead.
 There are a multitude of options to choose from and each one has a different range of features.
 If you’re a financial advisor yourself, there are also plenty of software options that you can use to help you build plans for your clients.

 Financial Planning Software for Individuals

-Personal Capital is a popular financial planning software option for both beginners and those more experienced with money management.
+Empower, formally Personal Capital, is a popular financial planning software option for both beginners and those more experienced with money management.
 The free version of the software includes all the features necessary for basic financial planning, including:

 - The ability to link all of your financial accounts, including retirement and investment accounts, in one place